chainyo/tensorshare/docs/usage/tensorshare.md

     "labels": torch.zeros((2, 2)),
 }
 ts = TensorShare.from_dict(tensors, backend="torch")
+print(ts)

+>>> tensors=b'gAAAAAAAAAB7ImVt...' size=168
 ```

 If you don't specify the backend, the package will try to infer it from the first tensor in the dictionary, which
 isn't always the best optimization.
 As a general rule, it's better to specify the backend explicitly.

 !!! warning
-    It's not possible to mix tensors from different backends in the same dictionary.
+    It's not possible (at the moment) to mix tensors from different backends in the same dictionary.
     The `from_dict` method will raise an exception if you try to do so.

 ### backend-specific examples